microsoft/migrate-java-ee-app-to-azure-training/99-cleanup/README.md

 docker rm sharearound
 ```

-## If you did the training on Windows
+## If you did the training on Windows and used the Docker container

 Make sure to uncheck `Expose daemon on tcp://localhost:2375 without TLS`
 in the Docker Desktop for Windows settings.